 Each choirs tuition is listed on their specific webpage.

 Dulcis Musica, Jubilate Musica, Cantate Musica, una voce musica

 What does my tuition cover?

 Uniform - each singer receives a season t-shirt included in their tuition.
 Formal uniforms are an additional cost.
-For the 2021-22 season, we paused the formal uniform requirement to reduce costs for families.
+Since the 2021-22 season, we have paused the formal uniform requirement to reduce costs for families.

-Administration - Our Administrative Staff (Executive Director, Artistic Director, and Operations Manager) spend countless hours planning and in communication with families, vendors, grantors, and each other, to make each rehearsal, concert, and fundraiser a success.
+Administration - Our Administrative Staff (Operations Manager, Artistic Director, Development DIrector, and Marketing Coordinator) spend countless hours planning and in communication with families, vendors, grantors, and each other, to make each rehearsal, concert, and fundraiser a success.

 AND MORE! - There is always more to do, to see, to sing!